Seedfern2002/OptML_TTT/README.md

 - `experiments.py`: Contains core experiment functions for running and comparing different settings.

 - `run.ipynb`: Jupyter notebook for generating plots and tables from training and evaluation results.
+The first few cells are for training and running experiments, therefore it produces a lot of logs.
+To check the resulting plots and numbers, we advise you to check the last three cells.
+The entire run will take around 30 minutes.

 - `utils/`: Utility functions for evaluation and visualization.
   - `eval_utils.py`: Helpers for computing evaluation metrics.